jpconstantineau/pykey/README.md

 ## Documentation
 See the pages [Here](http://pykey.jpconstantineau.com/#)

-You can contribute to the documentation by editing the markdown files located in the docs folder of the repository.
+You can contribute to the documentation by editing the markdown files located in the docs folder of this repository.

 ## Contributing